ibm-cloud-docs/event-notifications/en-destination-slack.md

 }
 ```

 Here -

-*ibmendefaultshort* is the default short payload provided in the incoming payload.
+*ibmendefaultshort* is the default short payload that is provided in the incoming payload.
-*attachment_color* is the color that will be applied to the notification which was provided during subscription.
+*attachment_color* is the color that is applied to the notification, which was provided during subscription.
-*ibmendefaultlong* is tbe default long payload provided in the incoming payload.
+*ibmendefaultlong* is the default long payload that is provided in the incoming payload.
-*data* is the data JSON provided in the incoming payload and will be formated as json in the slack notification.
+*data* is the data JSON provided in the incoming payload and format as JSON in the slack notification.

 ## Slack retry policy
 {: #en-slack-retry}